Divided Supreme Court appears open to some immunity for president's official acts in Trump 2020 election dispute

 Oral arguments

-"What is plausible about the president insisting and creating a fraudulent slate of electoral candidates?
-Assuming you accept the facts of the complaint on their face, is that plausible, is that within his right to do," Sotomayor asked Sauer, who responded, "Absolutely," and began to cite acts taken by President Ulysses S. Grant.
-Sotomayor cut him off and returned to the fake electors, inserting, "Knowing that the slate is fake, that they weren't actually elected?

-Justice Neil Gorsuch raised the possibility of further proceedings in Judge Chutkan's court to determine what part of the alleged conduct in the Trump indictment might be official in nature.
+During the arguments, the justices focused on what constitutes an official act that a president performs under the authority of the elected office, which some suggested might constitute a line for criminal charges.
+Justices Elena Kagan and Amy Coney Barrett raised some of the specific allegations in Smith's indictment, with Kagan questioning D. John Sauer, who argued on behalf of Trump, how some of his actions could have been taken within his official duties.

+"The allegation is that he was attempting to overthrow the election," Kagan said.
+The framers of the Constitution, she said later, "did not put an immunity clause in the Constitution."

-Under questioning by Justice Amy Coney Barrett, Trump's attorney conceded that while the former president's legal team disputes the allegations in the indictment, some of the conduct described in the charges — like hiring private attorneys and implementing post-election campaign plans — are private acts.
-But then, after Justice Elena Kagan pressed the issue further, Sauer responded by saying other acts, like arranging an alternate slate of electors and pressing state election officials are official acts that should be shielded from prosecution.
+Under questioning by Barrett, Trump's attorney conceded that while the former president's legal team disputes the allegations in the indictment, some of the conduct described in the charges — like hiring private attorneys and implementing post-election campaign plans — are private acts.

-Justice Katanji Brown Jackson took a different approach, asking, "Why is it that the president would not be required to follow the law when he is performing his official acts?"
-She said she worried not that a president might be constrained by fear of future prosecution, but that a lack of accountability might "empower" a sitting president to break the law in the future.

-"If someone with those kinds of power, the most powerful person in the world…could go into office knowing that there would be no potential penalty for committing crimes, I'm trying to figure out what the disincentive is from turning the Oval Office into the seat of criminal activity in this country," she said to Sauer, who responded that the constitutional checks of impeachment and congressional oversight were sufficient and lawful.
+Several of the liberal justices pressed Sauer on the scope of his push for sweeping immunity.
+Could a president be criminally charged for ordering the assassination of a political rival, Sotomayor asked.

+Sauer told the court that if a former president is not entitled to sweeping immunity, "there can be no presidency as we know it," and he warned that the "looming threat" of criminal charges "will distort the president's decision-making."

+Justice Neil Gorsuch raised the possibility of further proceedings before the federal district court judge assigned to oversee the case to determine what part of the alleged conduct in the Trump indictment might be official in nature — an outcome that seemed more likely as the arguments continued.

+He later suggested that absent immunity for a president's official actions, an outgoing commander-in-chief could pardon himself to head off prosecutions by any successor.
+The Supreme Court has never addressed before the constitutionality of a so-called self-pardon.

-Counselor to the special counsel and former Deputy Solicitor General Michael Dreeben asserted that prosecutors were "not endorsing" a "regime" in which a former president could be prosecuted after leaving office for all conduct.
+Dreeben, meanwhile, argued that a former president has no "permanent" immunity from criminal charges.
+He later asserted that prosecutors were "not endorsing" a "regime" in which a former president could be prosecuted after leaving office for all conduct.

+But the criminal allegations against Trump, Dreeben said — that he engaged in a fraudulent conspiracy to hold on to power after losing the election — are the "antithesis of democracy."

+At different points during the justices' questioning of Dreeben, several of the conservative justices warned that their decision in the case involving Trump would have effects that reach beyond his prosecution.

 In his view, the lower court held, "A former president can be prosecuted because he's being prosecuted."
 He added, "I would not suggest that that's either a proper approach in this case or certainly not the government's approach."

-Dreeben said the grand jury process and legal doctrine that dictates the sitting president's public authority deter undue prosecutions.
-And under questioning from Gorsuch, Dreeben conceded that there is what he said was "small set" of "core" conduct for which presidents can't be prosecuted.
+Dreeben said the grand jury process and the legal doctrine that dictates the sitting president's public authority deter undue prosecutions.
+And under questioning from Gorsuch, Dreeben conceded that there was a "small set" of "core" activities or conduct for which presidents can't be prosecuted.

 Alito pushed further, asking Dreeben if he believed that a president would be vulnerable to criminal charges if he made a mistake while in office: "You don't think he is in a particularly precarious position?"